 If you ever saw a film adaptation of Astrid Lindgren's famous children's stories or a film that is set in the Swedish countryside, you will most likely have a great time in Småland – a region located in the South-East of Sweden!

-To start planning your trip, here are six great experiences that I came across during my Post-TBEX Fam Trip in July 2016…
+To start planning your trip, here are six great experiences that I came across during my Travel Blogger Fam Trip in July 2016…

-1. Take the kids or be a kid again yourself at Astrid Lindgren's World in Vimmerby
+1. Take the kids or be a kid again at Astrid Lindgren's World in Vimmerby

 Here, you can enter the homes and watch stage performances of the cheeky blond-haired boy Emil from Lönneberga, the strong-minded Ronia, the Robber's Daughter, the sad, but heartwarming story of the Brothers Lionheart, the lively children of the Noisy Village (Bullerby), high-flying Karlson on the roof or the upper class country girl Madicken (also known as Madita).

-Practical information: The park is open during each year's summer season (mid-June to late August) as well as during weekends in September and the Swedish autumn half term break (29 October – 6 November 2016).
+Practical information: The park is open during each year's summer season (mid-June to late August) as well as during weekends in September and the Swedish autumn half term break.

 Prices range from FREE entry for 0–2 years to 400 SEK for an adult during the peak summer time season.